vnvika/HelloWorld/README.md

 # What is the program?
 It is a simple program written in **Java**.
 Output the result to the console.
 ## How will it launch this program?
-You need to install * bin * file.
-In the console, go to the folder with the repository and enter:
+You need to install and unpack * src * folder.

+In the console, go to the repository folder and enter:

+`mkdir bin`

+After input:

+`javac -d bin src/main/*.java src/entities/*.java`

+And then you can launch your program:

 `java -classpath ./bin main.Main`

 After a successful launch, you will see:

 `Hello vnvika`

-That's all :)